 Do you know how to replace LED bulbs?
 You don’t.
-The box for this LED shop light says it can last up to 45 years!
-45 YEARS!!!
+This LED shop light says it can last up to 45,000 hours or 21 years with 6 hours of use per day!
 Just think about that… how long do your fluorescent bulbs normally last?

 No Bulbs to Store

-Because LED shop lights don’t have any bulbs to replace, you don’t need to have any extra bulbs on hand.
+Because replacing bulbs is virtually eliminated with LED shop lights you won’t need to keep any extra bulbs on hand.
 Which means extra space in your workshop.
-And I don’t know about you, but I can always use more space in my tiny workshop.
+And I don’t know about you, but I can always use more space in my small workshop.

 No Bulbs to Recycle

-Because there are no bulbs to replace, there are no bulbs to recycle.
+Because you probably won’t have to replace any bulbs, there are no bulbs to recycle.
 And yes, those fluorescent bulbs are supposed to be recycled.
 No, they can’t be used like light sabers and yes, I know they make a fun popping sound when you break them.
 The trouble is they contain mercury and when you break them, the mercury is released into the air.
 By the way, the metal housings of your old fluorescent fixtures should also be recycled.

 Let There Be Light